 POLLINATORS ARE IN DECLINE!

 — what plants are they using and does this change over time?
+How are they affected?

 — what additional resources do you supply and are they used?

-— with this information, what garden adjustments might you make to better serve them?
+With this information, what garden adjustments might you make to better serve them?

-NEW WORKBOOK COMING TO HELP POLLINATOR PROTECTORS
+NEW WORKBOOK HELPS POLLINATOR PROTECTORS

 In 2017, I expanded and monitored my home garden to attract and support more pollinators.
 My eyes and ears are filled with the flurry of activity.
 Want to know what I discovered?
 Some plantings were already working well.
 But there is always room for improvement and more things to learn in a garden, right?
 I’ve translated my process into a workbook to help you see deeper into and finetune your own garden to help our pollinators.

-In the meantime, here are photos of some recent visitors in my pollinator garden paradise and links to a few recent articles.
 Download this free pollinator poster – “Plant It We Will Come, Protect Us We Will Stay for Generations.”
 It’s a great teaching tool.

 2017 Pollinator Week “Buzz, Zoom, Duck!
 Get Ready for Pollinator Week”